madhusudhanan-jayaram/my-submodule-lib/README.md

-# My Main Project
+# My Submodule Library

-This is the main project repository that includes a Git submodule for reusable utilities.
+This is a standalone utility library designed to be used as a **Git submodule** inside other projects.
+It contains reusable code components such as string functions, helper utilities, and shared logic.

+---

-## 📁 Project Structure
+## 📁 Files

-my-main-project/
-├── main.txt # Main module code
-├── submodules/
-│ └── my-submodule-lib/ # Git submodule
-│ └── submodule.txt
-├── .gitmodules # Git tracking file for submodules
-└── README.md # This file